K0ntrast/silverlining-theme/README.md

 Icon resources have been compiled by the author from various free sources (with further modification) around the WWW.
 Each has been modified with GIMP.

 ### Icon Set:
 This icon pack is a complete drop in replacement.
-It is a full comprehensive pack, not a supplimentary pack like so many others out there.
-The goal is to be totally dependent and not rely on a fallback theme to fill any missing icons.
+Silverlining is intended to be a full comprehensive pack, not a supplimentary pack like so many others.
+The goal is to be totally independent and not rely on a fallback theme to fill any missing icons.

 These icons are distributed freely under the GNU GPL software license.
 Feel free to contribute to, redistribute and fork this project.

 *Programs generally use their own internal icons as created by their own respective authours.*

 #### Author's Note:
-If you think that this theme looks "old" or "dated", that’s because it is, and that’s very much on purpose.
+If you think that this theme looks "old" or "dated", that’s because it is, and that’s very much its purpose.

-Yes, it's a bit messy, rough around the edges and has lots of polishing still to be done, but what is here serves as a project starting point.
+Yes, it's a currently a bit messy, rough around the edges and has lots of polishing work to be done, but what is here serves as a project starting point.

 ### Recommended Fonts for this theme:
 > >